 The South American MicroBiome Archive (saMBA)

 The South American Microbiome Archive (saMBA) is the largest archive of gut microbiome samples from South American populations analysed under an unified workflow.
-The main outputs generated while building saMBA can be downloaded from this Zenodo repository, and the analysis of those outputs is described in this preprint.
-The motivation to start this project is described here.

 Plans for future developments